JohnVspecialist/JohnVspecialist/README.md

 - 9.)
 What is Logic?
 - 10.)
 What are Ontology & Epistemology?

---Should we imbue machines with such things, what might be the outcome, what is the cost of creating such models, and is it worth it?
+--Should we imbue machines with such things?
+What might be the outcome?
+What is the cost of creating such models, and is it worth it?